Blood-orange Danish at Jolene bakery in London

 • price 2 of 4

-Dusty Knuckle bakery now has an airy brick-and-steel café/shop across the yard from its original shipping container home in a Dalston car park.
+Dusty Knuckle can be found in an airy brick-and-steel café/shop across the yard from its original shipping container home in a Dalston car park.
 Racks of organic rye and sourdough loaves (including an excellent potato version) line the walls, while the counter is piled up with glistening sticky buns, croissants, chocolate and fruit brioches, apple turnovers, savoury bakes and doorstep sandwiches with imaginative fillings – although these are quickly snapped up in the morning.
 Dusty Knuckle’s owners also have a social conscience, employing and training up young people who have struggled to find work or have been in trouble with the law.
 They run regular bread-making classes and workshops too.
 They have another site in Harringay too, which proudly hosts pizza nights.

 Specialities: Organic breads, pastries and sandwiches